valentinilk/compose-shimmer/README.md

 Box(modifier = Modifier.shimmer(shimmerInstance))
 ```

+### ShimmerBounds.View

+The default option, which was used to create the gifs above and is used in the theming samples in the app.
+Depending on the use case, this option might already be sufficient.

 ### ShimmerBounds.Window

 One option is to use the boundaries of the current window.
 This will create a shimmer that travels over the whole window, while affecting only the views (and child views) which have the shimmer modifier attached.

+Be aware that this option might look odd on scrollable content, because the shimmer will be positioned relative to the window and will not be moved together with the content.
+Depending on the theme this effect might be more or less visible.
+If the shimmer moves from the left to the right for example, and the content can only be scrolled up and down, this effect won't be visible and can be ignored.

 ```
 Column {